huggingface/blog/tf-serving.md

 Method name is: tensorflow/serving/predict
 ```

-To use `inputs_embeds` (the embeddings of the tokens) instead of `input_ids` (the IDs of the tokens) as inputs, we need to subclass the model to have a new serving signature.
-The following snippet of code shows how to do this:
+To directly pass `inputs_embeds` (the token embeddings) instead of `input_ids` (the token IDs) as input, we need to subclass the model to have a new serving signature.
+The following snippet of code shows how to do so:

 ```python
 from transformers import TFBertForSequenceClassification